ethereum/ethereum-org-website/src/content/governance/index.md

 Having many stakeholders with different motivations and beliefs means that disagreements are not uncommon.

-Generally, disagreements are handled with long-form discussion to understand the root of the problem.
+Generally, disagreements are handled with long-form discussion in public forums to understand the root of the problem and allow anyone to weigh in.
 Typically, one group concedes, or a happy medium is achieved.
 If one group feels strongly enough, forcing through a particular change could result in a chain split.
 A chain split is when some stakeholders protest implementing a protocol change resulting in different, incompatible versions of the protocol operating, from which two distinct blockchains emerge.

 ### The DAO fork {#dao-fork}